diegoami/DA_ML_Capstone/solutions.md

 As the images extracted from game walkthrough are not related to real world images, using a pretrained net and expand it with transfer learning did not seem to make sense.
 Instead, I opted for a full train.
 In the preprocessing phase, in this iteration, I resized images to 128 x 72, which should be enough for the algorithm to recognize features ( original images were all 640 x 360).
 As I already have over 45000 images, I thought I would do not need any kind of data augmentation (like, use mirrored images), also because it is not given that the game may actually show mirrored images.

 The flaw in the dataset, regrettably, is that some categories, such as *Siege*, *Trap* and *Town*, have relatively few samples.
-Looking at the confidence matrix I got, there were however some surprises in the report I got when I decided to test the produced model with 10% of the dataset.
+Looking at the confusion matrix I got, there were however some surprises in the report I got when I decided to test the produced model with 10% of the dataset.

-Confidence Matrix
+Confusion Matrix

 | X| 0    | 1   | 2   | 3   | 4   | 5   | 6   | 7   |
 |--|------|-----|-----|-----|-----|-----|-----|-----|